-Cisco 350X Series switches help optimize your IT operations with built-in features that simplify and streamline day-to-day network operation:
+Cisco 550X Series switches help optimize your IT operations with built-in features that simplify day-to-day network operation:

-- True stacking allows you to troubleshoot, configure, and manage multiple physical switches as a single entity.
+- True stacking allows you to configure, manage, and troubleshoot multiple physical switches as a single entity.

 - Embedded Secure Sockets Layer (SSL) encryption protects management data traveling to and from the switch.

 - Extensive access control lists (ACLs) restrict sensitive portions of the network to keep out unauthorized users and guard against network attacks.